 At the budget end, you can often find rates well under $100 at local motels - Arlington has a few independent properties that also happen to be excllent bargains, given how well-maintained they are.
 Try the Highlander Motel (3336 Wilson Blvd., 877-786-4301), near the Clarendon and Virginia Square metro stops, and Crystal City's Americana Hotel (1400 Jefferson Davis Hwy., 703-979-3772), an affordable option decorated in the spirit of the retro-1960s style that characterizes when the motel was built.
 Rooms offer free Wi-Fi, and in the lobby, guests have complimentary use of a microwave and iPad; there's even free parking.

 Logan Circle continues to rank among the trendiest, hipster-hallowed neighborhoods in the country, as new highly acclaimed restaurants and bars open at break-neck speed, and the city's gentrification shifts ever-farther east, into areas like Shaw, Bloomingdale, and beyond.
-There aren't a ton of hotels in this part of town, although the gay-popular Kimpton boutique brand is currently transforming the former Helix into the Mason & Rook Hotel (1430 Rhode Island Ave.
-NW, 202-742-3100), which will open in spring 2016.
-It'll be steps from Logan Circle dining, but the sophisticated Hotel Rouge (1315 16th St. NW, 202-232-8000) is also very close, and it's also a short walk from the gay clubbing scene around Dupont Circle.
+There aren't a ton of hotels in this part of town, although the gay-popular Kimpton boutique brand transformed the former Helix into the Mason & Rook Hotel in 2016.
+It'll be steps from Logan Circle dining, but the sophisticated Hotel Rouge is also very close, and it's also a short walk from the gay clubbing scene around Dupont Circle.
 It's room decked in bold-red color schemes and outfitted with expansive work desks, iHome docking stations, and other handy perks, the Rouge is also noteworthy for its trendy Bar Rouge, and for the Kimpton-trademarked hosted evening happy hours.
-This... is a great overnight option for clubbers and revelers, and it's by Scott Circle, which makes it convenient to area attractions yet far enough from downtown to avoid being overly touristy.
+This is a great overnight option for clubbers and revelers, and it's by Scott Circle, which makes it convenient to area attractions yet far enough from downtown to avoid being overly touristy.